cozy/cozy-stack/docs/workers.md

   the file versions are deleted in CouchDB via the job, and the files and their versions are deleted in Swift via the job.

+## clean-old-trashed worker

+This worker is used to automatically delete files and directories that are in the trash for too long.
+The threshold for deletion is configurable per context in the config file, via the `fs.auto_clean_trashed_after` parameter.

 ## share workers

 The stack have 3 workers to power the sharings (internal usage only):